mendix/docs/content/appstore/app-services/3d-viewer.md

 In the previous use case, you can only visualize the model you upload.

 Usually you will also need to manage the models that are uploaded and stored in the data storage.
-3D Viewer provides the **GetModelList** and **DeleteModel** nanoflows to help you build model data management functionality into your app.
+3D Viewer provides the **GetModelListFromMendix** nanoflow and **DeleteModelFromMendix** microflow to help you build model data management functionality into your app.

 #### 6.4.1 Building a Model List